lstwn/bachelorthesis-gaenext-prototype/README.md

 configuration.
 Just watch the logs after the computation period elapsed and enjoy your coffee in the meantime :)
+See `configurator/src/verification.rs` for the graph search performed upfront.

 ### Disclaimer